curityio/aws-token-publisher/README.md

 ## Changed in 0.1.2
 - Optional setting to use an EC2 Instance Profile for DynamoDB access.
 This allows for assigning an IAM Role with DynamoDB permissions directly to an EC2 instance.
 The aws-token-publisher will then automatically resolve temporary credentials from that role.
 If this method is used no Access Key ID, Access Key Secret, Aws Profile Name or Aws Role Arn are needed.
+- The AWS Region is now an Enum and is set through a drop-down menu in the configuration instea dof a text field.

 ## Changed in 0.1.1